Rule 14-716. License fees; enrollment fees; oath and admission.

 (a) Court enrollment fees and Bar license fee.
 After notification that the Board has approved the Applicant for admission, the Applicant must pay to the Bar the applicable Bar license fee for either Active or Inactive status.
 The Bar also collects and transmits the federal and state court enrollment fees.
 The Applicant must pay to the Bar the mandatory Supreme Court enrollment fee, regardless of whether the Applicant elects Active or Inactive attorney status.

 (b) Motion for admission and enrollment.
 Upon satisfaction of the requirements of Rule 14-716(a), the Board will submit motions to the Supreme Court and the United States District Court for the District of Utah for admission certifying that the Applicants have satisfied all qualifications and requirements for admission to the Bar.
-The Board will submit three motions for admission per year: October, February and May.
-At its discretion, the Board may also file a motion in July.
+The Board will submit four motions for admission per year: February, May, August, and October.
 After the motions are submitted and upon approval by the Supreme Court and the United States District Court for the District of Utah and upon taking the required oath, an Applicant is eligible to be enrolled into Utah's state and federal courts.

 (d) Time limit for admission.
 An Applicant must resolve all application deficiencies and gain character and fitness approval within one year of filing the application or the application is closed.
 After receiving notice of character and fitness approval, an Applicant must pay the prescribed license and enrollment fees and take the oath as required by Rule 14-716(c) within six months or approval for admission is automatically withdrawn.
 Failure to timely satisfy the provisions of this rule requires an Applicant to recommence the application process including the submission of a new application, the payment of application fees, a new character and fitness investigation and the retaking of the Bar Examination, if applicable.